vtanguturi/foobar/README.md

 # foobar

-My attempts at the foobar challenges!
+My attempts at the google foobar challenges!